Mike Pence asks Supreme Court to overturn abortion rights

 The law, however, has not been enforced because of a legal challenge from the state's only abortion provider.

-According to prepared remarks obtained by The Hill ahead of his speech on Tuesday afternoon Mr Pence will call on the Supreme Court to "make history".
+At a news conference in Washington DC on Tuesday, Mr Pence said he hoped the Supreme Court will "make history" with a full reversal of Roe v Wade.

-"We are asking the Supreme Court of the United States to overturn Roe v Wade and restore the sanctity of human life to the centre of American law," the prepared remarks say.
+"We are asking the Supreme Court of the United States to overturn Roe v Wade and restore the sanctity of human life to the centre of American law," the former vice president said.

-Additionally, Mr Pence will argue that rulings from "unelected judges" are not reflective of popular opinion in the US.
+Additionally, Mr Pence argued that the "fiat of unelected judges" is not reflective of popular opinion in the US.

 He believes elected, state-level officials are better placed to write abortion laws for their own jurisdictions.